Skip to main content

 • “The game looks great and is very well optimized considering it’s still in early access.”

-• “The menu system is far behind its time and the game is horribly optimized, especially when playing together/co-op.
-When combat started, one of us was guaranteed to start cursing at the game because it would freeze and run at less than a frame per second while still being attacked, or even outside of combat lagged so badly around the factory/main base area that we could hardly do anything until the game caught up.”
+• “The menu system is far behind its time and the game is horribly optimized, especially when playing together/co-op; when combat started one of us was guaranteed to start cursing at the game because it would just freeze and run at less than a frame per second, even on good hardware.”

-• “Once your base reaches a certain size, performance takes a dump and adding or deconstructing an item causes the game to freeze for about 3 seconds.
-Hopefully, this can be fixed with some performance improvements.”
+• “Once your base reaches a certain size, performance takes a dump and adding or deconstructing an item causes the game to freeze for about 3 seconds.”

 • stability

-• “Not buggy at all; have had little to no issues with glitches and no crashes whatsoever.”
+• “Not buggy at all, have had little to no issues as far as glitches and no crashes whatsoever.”

-• “Every time you place or remove an item/machine, the game freezes for 5-10 seconds while it processes all the physical load and power connection calculations.”
+• “Every time you place or remove an item/machine, the game freezes for 5-10 seconds while it does all the physical load and power connection calculations.”

 • grinding